-States, tribes and territories do not have to meet federal kinship navigator program requirements to receive the FY 2018, 2019 and 2020 funding, but they should use these funds to pose themselves to meet these requirements and receive ongoing reimbursement under the Family First Act.
+States, tribes, and territories do not have to meet federal kinship navigator program requirements to receive the annual noncompetitive funding mentioned above, but they should use these funds to pose themselves to meet these requirements and receive ongoing reimbursement under the Family First Act.

-On November 30, 2018, HHS released information about the requirements for ongoing federal reimbursement of kinship navigator programs: Administration for Children and Families, Program Instruction ACYF-CB-PI-18-11 - Requirements for Participating in the Title IV-E Kinship Navigator Program.
+In November 2018, HHS released information about the requirements for ongoing federal reimbursement of kinship navigator programs, which is still applicable as of 2022: Administration for Children and Families, Program Instruction ACYF-CB-PI-18-11 - Requirements for Participating in the Title IV-E Kinship Navigator Program.